apacheignite/documentation/data-grid/data-loading.md

 [block:callout]
 {
   "type": "warning",
   "body": "Note that key-to-partition mapping depends on the number of partitions configured in the affinity function (see `org.apache.ignite.cache.affinity.AffinityFunction`).
-If affinity function configuration changed, partition ID records in the database must be updated accordingly."
+If affinity function configuration changes, partition ID records in the database must be updated accordingly."
 }
 [/block]